 People can use the app to record important consultations to listen again later

 Meg knows when she goes to the doctor she will forget a lot of what she tells her.
 Using her app Meg records the consultation so she can listen to it later on with her dad and with her key worker.

 The app can help medical, nursing and other staff to understand someone’s needs better.
 The app can give quick access to medical information but also to other key information about how to get on with someone and understand their social and family situation.

 Rashid’s cerebral palsy makes it difficult to for him to tell other people what he’s thinking and feeling.
 When he visits his GP he takes a couple of audio clips on his app that he’s made with his p.a.
 The first explains that he can understand what the GP is telling him.
 The second clip tells the GP about the continuous pain in his foot that needs investigation.

-NHS Epilepsy Specialist Nurse Heather Gregory discusses her experience of supporting users with My Health Guide and the benefits that the app provides.
+NHS Epilepsy Specialist Nurse Heather Gregory discusses her experience of supporting users with Hear Me Now and the benefits that the app provides.

 The app can also be used to reinforce advice and information that may have been given verbally using the audio, video, photo and text-to-speech facilities it has.

 Chloe and her support worker Trish have been working together to make a ‘My journey to work’ box on Chloe’s app.
 This includes pictures of the bus, and things to look out for along the route.
 Trish writes a message about getting off after McDonalds which Chloe can keep playing until she’s more confident she will remember.
 This helps Chloe to build her confidence that she can get to her new job safely.